tpitale/legato/README.md

     Exit.high_exits.low_pageviews(profile)

-Profile gets a pluralized method for each class extended by Legato::Model
+Profile gets a method for each class extended by Legato::Model

-    Exit.results(profile) == profile.exits
+    Exit.results(profile) == profile.exit

 We can chain off of that method, too.

-    profile.exits.high_exits.low_pageviews.by_pageviews
+    profile.exit.high_exits.low_pageviews.by_pageviews

 Chaining order doesn't matter.
+Profile can be given to any filter.

-    Exit.high_exits(profile).results == Exit.high_exits.results(profile)
+    Exit.high_exits(profile).low_pageviews == Exit.low_pageviews(profile).high_exits

-Pass the appropriate number of parameters.
+Be sure to pass the appropriate number of arguments matching the lambda for your filter.

 For a filter defined like this:

     filter :browsers, lambda {|*browsers| browsers.map {|browser| matches(:broswer, browser)}}

-We can use it like this:
+We can use it like this, passing any number of arguments:

     Exit.browsers("Firefox", "Safari", profile)

-    # warn if filter references something that isn't a metric or dimension
-    # warn if using a method for metric on a dimension and reverse

-## Filtering Methods ##
+## Google Analytics Supported Filtering Methods ##

 Google Analytics supports a significant number of filtering options.

 Here is what we can do currently:
 (the operator is a method available in filters for the appropriate metric or dimension)

-Operators on metrics:
+Operators on metrics (method => GA equivalent):

     eql     => '==',
     not_eql => '!=',